Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: BRST Quantization of the WTMG Theory

 According to the gauge-fixing terms \eqref{eq:gaugefix}, we can write the following Faddeev-Popov ghost terms: \beq \mathcal{L}_{\rm{FP}}^{} = \bar{c}_{\mu}^{}\hs\ssh \mathcal{F}_{\rm{GF}1}^{\mu} + \bar{b}_{\mu}^{}\hs\ssh \mathcal{F}_{\rm{GF}2}^{\mu} \,, \eeq where the (anti-)ghost fields $(c_{\mu}^{},\,\bar{c}_{\mu}^{})$ and $(b_{\mu}^{},\,\bar{b}_{\mu}^{})$ correspond to the gauge-fixing functions $\mathcal{F}_{\rm{GF}1}^{\mu}$ and $\mathcal{F}_{\rm{GF}2}^{\mu}$ respectively.\

 \vs

-We drive the BRST transformations for the covariant TMG Lagrangian \eqref{eq:LTMG-phi}.\ We first consider the diffeomorphism transformation of the TMG.\ Let $\xi^{\mu}(x)$ be an infinitesimal coordinate transformation vector (normal parameter), then the normal transformation of the metric tensor $g_{\mu \nu}$ can be written as follows:
+We drive the BRST transformations for the WTMG Lagrangian \eqref{eq:LTMG-phi}.\ We first consider the diffeomorphism transformation of the TMG.\ Let $\xi^{\mu}(x)$ be an infinitesimal coordinate transformation vector (normal parameter), then the normal transformation of the metric tensor $g_{\mu \nu}$ can be written as follows:

 where $\mathcal{L}_{\xi}^{}$ is Lie derivative.\ Under weak field expansion $g_{\mn}^{}\!=\!\eta_{\mn}\!+\hsm\kappa h_{\mn}$, we obtain: